Choosing the Perfect Forklift Type for Your Operations

 Lift Height and Reach

-If you’re stacking inventory high, the forklift’s mast type becomes a critical factor.
+If you need to stack high, the forklift’s mast type becomes a critical factor.

-reaches even higher, often used in tall warehouses.
+Triplex (Three-Stage) reaches even higher, often used in warehouses with tall racking.

-For warehouses with multi-tier shelving, specialized machines like reach trucks or turret trucks are engineered to navigate and stack in tight vertical spaces.
+For warehouses with multi-tier shelving, reach trucks or turret trucks are built for very narrow aisles and tall storage.

 Fuel Type and Power Source

-Your choice of fuel changes everything from emissions to cost to where you can use your forklift.
+Your choice of fuel affects emissions, operating costs, and where you can use your forklift.

 Electric Forklifts